Hedwig Conrad-Martius

 Hedwig Conrad-Martius (27 February 1888 – 15 February 1966) was a German phenomenologist who became a Christian mystic.

 Biography

 She initially considered a literary career, but later became interested in philosophy.
-This started at the University of Munich.
-She also studied at Göttingen University.
-To celebrate its foundation festival, in 1912 Göttingen University gave a prize to the best original work on a philosophical topic.
+This started at the Ludwig-Maximilians-Universität München.
+She also studied at the University of Göttingen.
+To celebrate its foundation festival, the University of Göttingen gave in 1912 a prize to the best original work on a philosophical topic.
 The names of all competitors were sealed, opened only after declaring a winner.
 Of about 200 philosophical works, only hers, titled "The Intuitional-Theoretical Principles of Positivism", was awarded the prize.
 She later became known for work on an ontology of reality.

 She also married Theodor Conrad who helped provide for her, as at this time women academics tended to struggle to make a living.
 As she had one Jewish grandparent her work was stalled by the rise of Nazism.
-At some point she became religiously active as a Protestant.
+At some point, she became religiously active as a Protestant.